athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Pathfinder Society/Season 3/Shanrigol Mound.md

   - name: ""

   - name: "Necrotic Decay"
-    desc: " (divine,void) When the shanrigol mound dies, its flesh rots away and sublimates into a foul-smelling gas that fills a 5-foot emanation around the body.
+    desc: " (divine,void) When the shanrigol mound dies, its flesh rots away and sublimates into a foul-smelling gas that fills a @Template[emanation|distance:5] around the body.
 This gas deals 4d6 void damage to creatures in this area as their flesh curdles and rots as well (DC 22 Fortitude check save)."

 abilities_mid:
   - name: ""